• Skip to primary navigation

 Instructions

 • In a small pot, over medium heat, cook zucchini flesh until tender.
-Optional, Discard excess water once flesh is tender.
+Optional, discard excess water once the flesh is tender.
 See notes.

 • Combine lemon, olive oil, mint, salt and pepper with cooked zucchini flesh.
-Serve hot or cold with Lebanese bread and topped with additional olive oil if desired.
+Adjust the flavors to suit your taste.
+Serve hot or cold with pita bread and topped with additional olive oil if desired.

 Video